sagesolar/Corpus-of-Taylor-Swift/README.md

 ### FqBand _(Frequency Band)_

 This is a word frequency band that each lyric word has been assigned.
-It has been derived from the WFWSE word frequency and using the [Fibonacci numbers F11 to F24](https://www.math.net/list-of-fibonacci-numbers) as banding intervals, 🚩1 to 🚩16.
+It has been derived from the WFWSE word frequency, and using the [Fibonacci numbers F11 to F24](https://www.math.net/list-of-fibonacci-numbers) as banding boundaries, values of 🚩1 to 🚩16 have been assinged.
+The lower the band value, the less frequently a word occurs in English, according to the WFWSE.

 As described in the [PoSes](https://github.com/sagesolar/Corpus-of-Taylor-Swift#poses-part-of-speeches) column, due to the homographic nature of many English language words, many lyric words are assigned multiple word frequency values.
-In order to present a single frequency band for each lyric word, the highest frequency value PoS of each lyric word was used when calculating a word's frequency band.
+In order to present a single frequency band for each lyric word, the highest frequency value PoS of each lyric word was used when assigning a word's frequency band.

 > [!NOTE]
 > Around 250 lyric words have not been assigned a frequency band, as they are not present in the WFWSE list.
 These include contractions, proper nouns, compound words and irregular interjections.

 ### OECRank _(Oxford English Corpus Rank)_

 The top 100 OEC ranked words of the English language are labelled 1-100 in this column.
-CoTS utilises these ranked words in several parts such as [NextWord](https://github.com/sagesolar/Corpus-of-Taylor-Swift#nextword1-2-3), [Reps](https://github.com/sagesolar/Corpus-of-Taylor-Swift#reps-repetitions) and [PrevalentWords](https://github.com/sagesolar/Corpus-of-Taylor-Swift#prevalentverb--adjective--noun), and therefore these words ranks are provided in this column reference.
-Due to WFWSE word variants, some OEC rankings appear more than once in the column (see the [Word](https://github.com/sagesolar/Corpus-of-Taylor-Swift#word) column regarding word groupings).
+CoTS utilises these ranked words in several columns, such as [NextWord](https://github.com/sagesolar/Corpus-of-Taylor-Swift#nextword1-2-3), [Reps](https://github.com/sagesolar/Corpus-of-Taylor-Swift#reps-repetitions) and [PrevalentWords](https://github.com/sagesolar/Corpus-of-Taylor-Swift#prevalentverb--adjective--noun).
+Therefore these words ranks are provided in this column for reference.
+Due to WFWSE word variants, some OEC rankings appear more than once in the column (see the [Word](https://github.com/sagesolar/Corpus-of-Taylor-Swift#word) column regarding word variant/tense groupings).

 > [!NOTE]
 > Unlike the WFWSE, the OEC categorises the words `a` and `an` separately, so for the purposes of the OEC rank they are treated as separate words, with ranks of `6` and `32` respectively.
-This is the only instance that this denormalization occurs.
+This is the only instance that such denormalization occurs.

 ### CEFRLevel _(Common European Framework of Reference for Languages Level)_